rryam/QuoteKit/README.md

 ## Search Quotes

 Returns the `Quotes` object based on the search query from the `/search/quotes` API.
-By default, the list contains 20 `Quote` in one page.
+By default, the list contains 20 `Quote` on one page.

 ```swift
 var quotes: Quotes?